danvim/react-pdfmake-reconciler/README.md

 ### PDF elements

 Newly defined intrinsic elements by this package have the `pdf-` prefix.
-Roughly speaking, each type of PDF Make content object corresponds to one element type, where the property specifying the `Content` is mapped to the `children` prop.
+Roughly speaking, each type of pdfmake content object corresponds to one element type, where the property specifying the `Content` is mapped to the `children` prop.
 For example:

 ```tsx
 const pdfMakeContent = {